rns21/RDK_Documentation/docs/entertainment/docs/sample_home3.md

         <div class="box-header">
           <h3>Getting Started</h3>
         </div>
-        <p class="box-description">If you’re new to RDK, begin by reviewing an overview of the platform or explore available options to experience RDK firsthand</p>
+        <p class="box-description">If you’re new to RDK, start by getting an overview of the platform, explore ways to try out RDK and learn how to build apps in RDK</p>
         <span class="expand-icon material-icons">add</span>
       </div>
       <!-- Box 1 sub boxes -->